serenapelosi/SentIta-Lite/README.md

 This Lexicon has been presented in the 2014, as part of my Ph.D thesis, and updated in several other works, following listed:

-Pelosi, S and Maisto, A.  (2014).
+- Pelosi, S. and Maisto, A.  (2014).
 A lexicon-based approach to sentiment analysis. the italian module for nooj.
 In Formalising Natural Languages with Nooj 2014, 37.

-Pelosi, S. (2015).
+- Pelosi, S. (2015).
 Sentita and doxa: Italian databases and tools for sentiment analysis purposes.
 In Proceedings of the Second Italian Conference on Computational Linguistics CLiC-it (Vol. 3, p.
 4).

+- Pelosi, S. (2016).
+Detecting subjectivity through lexicon-grammar. strategies databases, rules and apps for the italian language.

-Pelosi, S., Maisto, A., Vitale, P., & Vietri, S. (2017, December).
+- Pelosi, S., Maisto, A., Vitale, P., & Vietri, S. (2017, December).
 Mining Offensive Language on Social Media.
 In CLiC-it.

-Vitale, P., Pelosi, S., & Falco, M. (2020). # AndràTuttobene: Images, texts, emojis and geodata in a sentiment analysis pipeline.
+- Vitale, P., Pelosi, S., & Falco, M. (2020). # AndràTuttobene: Images, texts, emojis and geodata in a sentiment analysis pipeline.
 In CEUR Workshop Proc.
 2020

-Catelli, R., Pelosi, S., & Esposito, M. (2022).
+- Catelli, R., Pelosi, S., & Esposito, M. (2022).
 Lexicon-Based vs. Bert-Based Sentiment Analysis: A Comparative Study in Italian.
 Electronics, 11(3), 374.

 Ask for receiving the full version of the system: spelosi[at]unisa.it